21TORR/docs-old/docs/umbrella/index.rst

 Umbrella
 ########

 **Umbrella** is a template preview library, that eases implementation and testing of templates.
+It is a Symfony bundle.

 Installation
 ############